Pets United

-Pets United is a 2019 computer-animated comedy film animated film directed and written by Reinhard Klooss and starring Natalie Dormer, Eddie Marsan and Jeff Burrell.
+Pets United is a 2019 animated comedy film directed and written by Reinhard Klooss and starring Natalie Dormer, Eddie Marsan, and Jeff Burrell.
 It serves as a standalone sequel to the 2010 film Animals United.

-The film premiered in China on November 8, 2019.
-In the United States, Netflix added the film to its streaming service on September 11, 2020, and was panned by critics.
+The film premiered in China on 8 November 2019.
+In the United States, Netflix added the film to its streaming service on 11 September 2020, and was panned by critics.